Jan 10, 2021

 This week Gunwallace has given us the theme to Way Out There - Are you ready?
 This techno rave bounces and burns it’s way faster and faster with the brute force of a Saturn V rocket balancing on top of several megatons of force from exploding, fiery, glowing plasma, ripping through the outer atmosphere and deep into the blackness of the deeper solar system, where the stars are brighter and lives are shorter…

 Way Out There - https://www.theduckwebcomics.com/Way_Out_There/, by McGrenivan, rated E.

 Gunwallace - http://www.virtuallycomics.com

-Pitface - http://www.theduckwebcomics.com/user/PIT_FACE/
+Pitface - https://www.theduckwebcomics.com/user/PIT_FACE/

-Ozoneocean - http://www.theduckwebcomics.com/user/ozoneocean
+Ozoneocean - https://www.theduckwebcomics.com/user/ozoneocean